 This building was designed and constructed to accommodate a high-power computing system and the extensive HVAC system required to cool it.
 The building was modified to allow for cooling by introducing outside air into the mechanical system.
 This modification will save the owner millions in operating costs.

-- The existing 268,000 s.f. computer science research center was modified to provide an alternate to the existing forced-air cooling system for the computer rooms.
-This alternate consists of an upgrade of mechanical cooling system to provide “Free-Air Cooling” when exterior temperatures permit.
+- The existing 268,000 s.f. computer science research center was modified to provide an alternative to the existing forced-air cooling system for the computer rooms.
+This alternative consists of an upgrade of the mechanical cooling system to provide “Free-Air Cooling” when exterior temperatures permit.

 - The project involves providing an exterior louver system in the building’s cladding and new exhaust fans to the roof.
 All work was designed and coordinated to allow the facility to remain fully functional during construction.

 Using non-linear analysis to get the most out of the existing structure, this 1970’s office building is being transformed into a modern, urban campus with classrooms, conference rooms, and a stylish new exterior.

 - Formerly used as an office building and data center, this 350,000 s.f.
 7-story, steel-framed building with one level of underground parking is being renovated to become the new home for the UOP Arthur A. Dugoni School of Dentistry, plus two floors of market-rate office space.
 Offices, clinics, classrooms, a large auditorium, small conference rooms, new elevators, and escalators for University staff and students will be included in the extensive renovation.

 - Non-linear response history analysis has played a key role in determining how this tall building would perform in a large seismic event if much of its existing components remained.
 By using as much of the existing building possible, the project team significantly reduced the seismic retrofit cost so those funds could be spent elsewhere.